blurry-dev/blurry/docs/content/plugins/intro.md

 name = "Plugins: intro"
-abstract = "Documentation for Blurry's plugin architecture" datePublished = 2023-04-15
+abstract = "Documentation for Blurry's plugin architecture" datePublished = 2023-04-15 dateModified = 2024-01-03
 +++

 # Plugins: intro

 :::{info}
 This documentation covers how to write and register Blurry plugins.
-For documentation about custom Mistune plugins that Blurry ships with out-of-the-box, see [Content: Markdown](../content/markdown.md).
+For documentation about custom [Mistune](https://mistune.lepture.com/en/latest/) plugins that Blurry ships with out-of-the-box, see [Content: Markdown](../content/markdown.md).
 :::

 Blurry ships with a simple plugin infrastructure that makes it easy to write and register plugins that change how Blurry processes Markdown and HTML.